AI practice

 Your organization invested in Microsoft Copilot, ChatGPT Enterprise, Salesforce Einstein, or another enterprise AI platform.
 Adoption is near zero.
 The vendor is pointing at your organization.
 Your team is pointing at the vendor.
 Nobody is accountable and nothing is delivering value.

-This is the fastest-growing engagement type in our practice — and it's a direct application of the same project recovery work David Kennedy has done across $500M+ in technology engagements.
+This is the fastest-growing engagement type in David's practice — and it's a direct application of the same project recovery work David Kennedy has done across $500M+ in technology engagements.

 • Near-zero adoption despite significant license investment